shtroizel/matchmaker/README.md

-# matchmaker
+# MATCHMAKER
+"Memory is neither created nor destroyed, it is simply compiled into existence."<br/>
+--107<br/>

-English dictionary with the following interface:<br>
+We give us an English dictionary with the following interface:<br>
 ```
 namespace matchmaker
 {